ApekshaNayak/CourseraWebDev/demos/README.md

-This is a Demo video of the Home Manager project.
+This is a demo of the Home Manager project.
 You need a Windows Media Player to play this video.